 We all know and love coffee for the caffeine, but caffeine doesn’t affect the flavor of your coffee.
 Brewing a great-tasting cup requires excellence in three parts: the roast, the bean, and the brew.
 Let’s take a look at the coffee chemistry.

-Due to the popularity of coffee drinking, caffeine is a psychoactive drug that is taken by millions of people worldwide.
+Due to the popularity of coffee drinking, caffeine is a psychoactive drug taken by millions of people worldwide.
 YES, caffeine is a drug!

 In addition to keeping you awake and alert, caffeine is also linked to boosting energy expenditure and metabolic rate.
 When it comes to how much coffee you can drink in a day, dietary recommendations suggest that up to 400 milligrams of caffeine per day is perfectly fine.